Renan-S/react-first-site/README.md

-# react-first-site
+# react-first-site (form-component branch)

-Objective: pratice React
+Objective: learn how to use components